xmtp/xmtp-dot-org/blog/attachments-and-remote-attachments.md

 **Wrap up**

 So that's a quick introduction to the new `Attachment` and `RemoteAttachment` content types.
-If you're curious to see more, you can check out how how they were introduced into the XMTP SDKs:
+If you're curious to see more, you can check out how they were introduced into the XMTP SDKs:

 - [iOS SDK PR](https://github.com/xmtp/xmtp-ios/pull/68)
 - [JS SDK repo](https://github.com/xmtp/xmtp-js-content-types/tree/main/remote-attachment) You can add this package if you want to support these types.